 This page contains links to featured resources on a variety of topics for people with intellectual and developmental disabilities, their families, and the professionals and communities that support them.
 Some of the resources require a PDF viewer.
 You can download Acrobat Reader here.

 Growing Ideas Tipsheets and Resources for Guiding Early Childhood Practices – Free tipsheets and resources on a variety of topics related to quality inclusive care and education for young children.
+Each tipsheet is designed to be a starting point, providing basic topical information and pointing the reader to some of the best sources of extended information on the topic.
+The Growing Ideas virtual toolkit offers a professional development activity and featured resources for individual or group training or to share with parents and others.

 Putting Faith to Work: A Guide for Congregations and Communities – A model for faith communities to address the employment needs of some of their members by connecting people with disabilities to quality employment opportunities through the natural networks represented by congregational members.
 Developed by four University Centers for Excellence in Developmental Disabilities in TN, KY, TX and MN with funding from the Kessler Foundation.